 There are actually very few test automation frameworks that are tightly coupled with the development tool itself.
 XCTest framework is one of those frameworks that enables its users to write basic unit, performance and some level of UI tests for iOS apps.
 And as always, frameworks that couple tightly with their development tool and the environment has some pros and cons that users should be aware of.
 In addition to the pros and cons of XCTest, we’ll take a look at some basic things about the XCTest framework in this blog.

-The thing with frameworks (like XCTest framework) that integrate tightly with development environment is that those frameworks typically provide easy-to-use and seamless workflow with other components and features of the development environment.
+The thing with frameworks (like XCTest framework) that integrate tightly with the development environment is that those frameworks typically provide easy-to-use and seamless workflow with other components and features of the development environment.
 Also, there have been lots of changes in the iOS app test automation landscape lately due to Apple’s decision of deprecating UI Automation from Xcode.

 Now, if you haven’t used XCTest before and you started out with it, there are a few things worth mentioning before diving in.
 Let’s start with a brief introduction.